IdaSofieKarlsson/backend-sundsgarden-group-project-2/instructions.md

 Do you get strange errors, red lines under the code everywhere?
 - cd into correct folder
 - npm install       installs everything according to package.json, that is not already in place

+## ERD
+Entity Relations Diagram can be found as a png file under /public/